Kings Without Kingdoms.

 It's about who you are when there's no applause, no reward, no recognition.

-Anyone can lead when it’s easy, kings lead when it’s hard.
+Anyone can lead when it's easy.

-And if your version of manhood is just domination without duty, then you’re just hiding behind bravado.
+So if your version of manhood is domination without duty, power without principle, swagger without sacrifice -

 What Are You Actually Building?